-7.1.
+- 7.1.
 There are four elements to managing a Personal Data breach or a potential one and this Policy considers each of these elements:

-- (i) cause, containment and recovery;
+- 7.1.1.
+Cause, containment and recovery

-- (ii) assessment of on-going risk;
+- 7.1.2.
+Assessment of on-going risk

-- (iii) notification;
+- 7.1.3.
+Notification

-- (iv) evaluation and response.
+- 7.1.4.
+Evaluation and response

 - 7.2.
 Each of these four elements will need to be actioned in accordance with the Data Breach Checklist (Appendix 2).
-An activity log for recording the timeline of the incident management should also be completed (Appendix 3).
+An activity log for recording the timeline of the incident management should also be completed (Appendix 3). - 7.3.

-- 7.3.
 At all stages of this Policy, the Data Protection Officer and managers will consider whether to seek external legal advice.